Canadian National Railroad, Chicago, IL

 Click on image to view larger picture

-St. Louis San Francisco Railroad St. Louis San Francisco Railroad Lincoln Funeral Train
+St. Louis San Francisco Railway St. Louis San Francisco Railway Lincoln Funeral Train

 aka "The Frisco"